farlee2121/DevEssentialsBlog/content/draft/2022-09-10-activity-based-checklist.md

 There is certainly much I think about that is not covered by this checklist.
 However, I think I would be comfortable supporting most code that can pass this checklist.
 It promotes small units of work, testing, review, and safe deployment.

+This list is also pretty low-controversy.
+Almost every item is generally accepted good practice.
+Many are well proven indicators of team performance.

 I might potentially add documentation and self-documentation various places in this list.
 I would also consider adding additional checklists for team process events like stand up and retrospective.
-Those checklists would probably only be needed by the engineering manager or PM.
+However, those checklists would be oriented for the engineering manager or project manager.

 <!-- Standup is mostly about proactively identifying issues.
 It might look Something like this